edgedb/easy-edgedb/chapter9/index.md

 }
 ```

-By the way, now we could use the `for` keyword to insert our five `Crewman` objects inside one `insert` instead of doing it five times.
+By the way, now we could also use the `for` keyword to insert our five `Crewman` objects inside one `insert` instead of doing it five times.
 Previously we used the `count()` function to insert their numbers, but we know that the book only ever has five crewmen so it will be easier to just use a `for` loop now.
 With this we can put their numbers inside a single set, and use the same `for` and `union` method to insert them.
 Of course, we already used `update` to change the inserts but from now on in our code their insert will look like this:

 ```edgeql
 for n in {1, 2, 3, 4, 5}